Algeciras

 Synergies:

-- INRAE Research institution technological results to inspire the design with saturated layer at the bottom of the constructed wetlands.
+- INRAE assisted in designing the hybrid wetland output and the saturated layer at the bottom of the constructed wetland.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No.101003765.